cosmos/cosmos-sdk/docs/spec/staking/transactions.md

 Delegator bonds are created using the `TxDelegate` transaction.
-Within this transaction the delegator provides an amount of coins, and in return receives some amount of candidate's delegator shares that are assigned to `DelegatorBond.Shares`.
+Within this transaction the delegator provides an amount of coins, and in return receives some amount of validator's delegator shares that are assigned to `DelegatorBond.Shares`.

 ```golang